NaturaLog-space/Preservingbiologicalmass/README.md

 - Herbal Flavors such as mint, earl grey, camellia sinensis varieties, ginger, sage, lemongrass
 - Autumn Spice such as allspice, nutmeg, cardamom, cinnamon, cloves, saffron

-Create extracts using vodka or whiskey to add the spice for the autumn flavors.
+Create extracts using vodka or whiskey to add the spice for the autumn flavors or add essential oils of spices for a general emulsification in a blender.

 # Update Living Packaging for Shipping Jams 9/8/23
 Agricultural waste into living self healing materials for packaging